douglasbagnall/p4wn/README.rst

  state.move('e2-e4'); /* 'long' algebraic notation */

-If you are using this for, you should set the pawn promotion as part of the algebraic string (or you'll just get queens):
+If you are using this for, you should set the pawn promotion as part of the algebraic string (or you’ll just get queens):

  state.move('e8=N'); /*got to end; promote to knight*/